ashish-kumar-hit/Python-for-DevOps/7. Lists & Tuples/list.md

 >> Slicing also covered

->> We can store diffrent Data Types in list because everything in list is a element but same thing don't happen in Tuple

->> List is hetrogenous & Tuple is homogeneous
+>> List & Tuples both are hetrogenous in Nature